-- ✓ Mining for Stage 1 commenced in 2008 and was essentially completed in 2016, fulfilling the District's obligations from Paragraph 17.a. of the Consent Decree, which required that the Stage 1 mining be completed by December 31, 2016. - ✓ A mining ramp into Stage 2 was initiated in 2013 and production mining began in 2014, concurrent with Stage 1 mining.
-Approximately 20 percent of the stone from Stage 2 had been mined by the end of 2017.
+- ✓ Mining for Stage 1 commenced in 2008 and was essentially completed in 2016, fulfilling the District's obligations from Paragraph 17.a. of the Consent Decree, which required that the Stage 1 mining be completed by December 31, 2016. - A mining ramp into Stage 2 was initiated in 2013 and production mining began in 2014, concurrent with Stage 1 mining.
+Approximately 30 percent of the stone from Stage 2 had been mined by the end of 2018.
 Paragraph 17.e. of the Consent Decree requires that the Stage 2 mining be completed by December 31, 2028.

 The overall market for stone in the Chicagoland area remained relatively stable and less than historical averages.
 However, mining of Stage 2 is still expected to be completed by December 31, 2028.
-Vulcan's annual mining progress report for 2017 was transmitted to the IEPA and USEPA within 30 days of receipt (per paragraph 21 of the Consent Decree).
+Vulcan's annual mining progress report for 2018 was transmitted to the IEPA and USEPA within 30 days of receipt (per paragraph 21 of the Consent Decree).

 DES PLAINES INFLOW TUNNEL (13-106-4F): The Corps' original plan to use the existing dewatering tunnels and distribution tunnels to convey water from the Des Plaines Tunnel to the reservoir was modelled and it was determined that a new direct connection to the reservoir would provide greater flood relief benefits to the Des Plaines Tunnel's service area.
-Construction of a new 20-foot diameter tunnel and associated gate shaft to convey and control flow from the Des Plaines Tunnel System to the McCook Reservoir began in 2016 and is scheduled to be completed in 2019.
+Construction of a new 20-foot diameter tunnel and associated gate shaft to convey and control flow from the Des Plaines Tunnel System to the McCook Reservoir began in 2016 and is scheduled to be completed in 2020.

 EXPANDED STAGE 2 SLOPE STABILIZATION AND RETAINING WALLS (16-125-4F): The District has committed to expanding the Corps-authorized 7 billion gallon reservoir to hold a total volume of 10 billion gallons.
-The District awarded this contract to construct retaining walls and stabilize the overburden slopes for the expanded portion of the reservoir in 2017.
-This work is scheduled to be completed in 2018.
+The District constructed retaining walls and stabilized the overburden slopes for the expanded portion of the reservoir.
+This work was completed in 2018.

-EXPANDED STAGE 2 ROCK WALL STABILIZATION (17-131-4F): As the final vertical rock faces of the expanded portion of the reservoir are exposed, scaling, rock bolting, and other ground support will need to be installed to make the permanent walls stable.
-This work is scheduled to begin in 2022.
+STAGE 2 ROCK WALL STABILIZATION (17-131-4F): As the final vertical rock faces of Stage 2 of the reservoir are exposed, scaling, rock bolting, and other ground support will need to be installed to make the permanent walls stable.
+This work is scheduled to begin in 2020.